|

 extent are governed by law.
 By far, the majority of cemetery rules have been made to

 insure good order in the maintenance and embellishment of the grounds.
-In a cemetery, such
+In a

-limitations, were in effect.
+or limitations, were in effect.

 Annually, an almost endless variety of requests must be